 Together we make a difference.

-The North Randall Police Department’s Mission is to protect and serve the residents and visitors of the village of North Randall.
-We willingly work with the citizens of this great community and we strive to maintain positive interactions with our citizens.
+To protect and serve the residents and constituents of The Village North Randall.
+North Randall Police Department willingly works with the citizens of this great community and strives to maintain positive interactions with our citizens.

 Police Department FAQs

 In an Emergency situation call 9-1-1.
 Calls of non-emergency nature should be directed to (216) 663-1234.
 Calls regarding community activities or non-police related questions should be made to the appropriate department or to City Hall at (216) 662-0430.